 - Independence Day

 - Labor Day

 - Veterans' Day

 - Thanksgiving Day

 - The day immediately following Thanksgiving (Friday)

 - Winter Holidays (2 days)

 - New Year's Holidays (2 days)

 - Martin Luther King, Jr. Day

-- Lincoln's Birthday
+- Lincoln's Birthday (Observed)

-- Presidents' Day
+- President's Day(Observed)

 - One (1) day during the week of Spring Break (When spring break is before Easter, the holiday will be the Friday before Easter.
 When spring break follows Easter, the holiday will be on the Monday following Easter)

 - Memorial Day

-There also are three (3) paid non-work days during one (1) of the weeks of the Winter Break.
-The District will designate the specific week during which these days will be granted
+- There are three (3) paid non-work days during one (1) of the weeks of the Winter Break.
+The District will designate the specific week during which these days will be granted.